Year 6 Maths Curriculum Toolkit: Planning & Resources

 Fractions including Decimals and Percentages in Year 6 Maths

-Talking to your child about their Year 6 fractions work will unleash a world of new mathematical terms and processes such as equivalent fractions, comparing and ordering fractions, and writing fractions in their simplest form.
+KS2 Fractions can prove a hurdle for many children even in Year 6.
+Fractions unleashes a world of new mathematical terms and processes such as equivalent fractions, comparing and ordering fractions, and writing fractions in their simplest form.

-Simplifying fractions just means that we use the lowest possible numbers when we work them out, using our times tables knowledge and division facts to reduce the size of the denominator and numerator.
+Simplifying fractions just means that we use the lowest possible numbers when we work them out, using our times tables and multiplication knowledge and division facts to reduce the size of the denominator and numerator.

 Ratio and proportion in Year 6 Maths